DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

     ```sh
     cd /
     ```

-8. With the following command, you can show all top level directories and files:
+    With the following command, you can show all top level directories and files:
     ```sh
     ls -al
     ```

-At this point you have explored the workspace bucket, the VM’s boot disk, and the persistent disk mounted as a subdirectory of the boot disk.
-This understanding is important later on for the instructions related to source control.
+At this point you have explored the workspace bucket, and the persistent disk mounted as a subdirectory of the boot disk.

 ### Persistent disk availability